zhurong666/CrossMacro/README.md

 # CrossMacro

-A modern mouse and keyboard macro recording and playback application for Linux Wayland and X11.
+A modern mouse and keyboard macro recording and playback application for Linux (Wayland and X11) and Windows.

 ## Screenshots